chobbs/Influxdb2-perl/README.md

-# Influxdb2-perl - Perl Mod to interact with InfluxDBv2 of the API
+# Influxdb2-perl - Perl Mod to interact with InfluxDBv2 API

 ## Not ready for production yet!